 |The feature references in each individual GEM well should be identical when cellranger aggr is used to aggregate multiple GEM wells with feature references.
 Re-run cellranger count with a common feature reference to allow aggregation.|

 The cellranger aggr command takes a CSV file specifying a list of cellranger count output files (specifically the

 molecule_info.h5 from each run), and produces a single feature-barcode matrix containing all the data.

 When combining multiple GEM wells, the barcode sequences for each channel are distinguished by a GEM well suffix appended to the barcode sequence (see GEM wells).

-By default, the reads from each GEM well are subsampled such that all GEM wells have the same effective sequencing depth, measured in terms of confidently mapped reads per cell.
+By default, the reads from each GEM well are subsampled such that all GEM wells have the same effective sequencing depth, measured in terms of reads that are confidently mapped to the transcriptome or assigned to the feature IDs per cell.
 However, it is possible to change the depth normalization mode (see Depth Normalization).